codingsoo/nlp2rest/rule_extractor/README.md

 docker run -p 4000:4000 rex
 ```

-After few seconds/minutes, the Rule Extractor web service will start and will listen on port `4000`.
+After few minutes, the Rule Extractor web service will start and will listen on port `4000`.

 ## Install requirements